NicolasGuilloux/blade-shadow-beta/README.md

 - [Shadow Live OS](https://gitlab.com/NicolasGuilloux/shadow-live-os): A live Linux that start Shadow and all needed components, ready out of the box !
 - [ShadowOS Networked boot](https://gitlab.com/aar642/shadowos-boot): A small ISO (~1Mo) that use iPXE to boot the Shadow Live OS using network.
-- [Shadow Kodi Addon](https://gitlab.com/NicolasGuilloux/shadow-kodi-addon/tree/master): A Kodi addon to start Kodi from the Kodi interface.
 - [Shadow Gaming](https://discord.gg/5yhkeV5): A discord to share the configuration of the game and discuss about benchmark.

 ### Support